DO-IT Student Office Assistant

 - Must perform tasks that require repetitive keyboarding.

-- Undergraduates must be enrolled at the UW (or at another college or university) for at least 6 credits during Spring 2016 and have plans to be enrolled for the ’16-’17 academic year.
+- Undergraduates must be enrolled at the UW (or at another college or university) for at least 6 credits during autumn 2015 and have plans to be enrolled through the remainder of ’15-’16.

-- Graduate students must be enrolled at the UW for at 4 credits during Spring 2016 and have plans to be enrolled for the ’16-‘17 academic year.
+- Graduate students must be enrolled at the UW for at 4 credits during autumn 2014 and have plans to be enrolled through the remainder of ’15-‘16 academic year.

 - Preference will be given to candidates who can commit to working for a year or more.